eric-yates/Sleep-Sensors-Analytics/README.md

 From a hardware perspective, the following are needed:

 * Arduino board
+* MPU 6050: [Amazon Purchase](https://www.amazon.com/MPU-6050-MPU6050-Accelerometer-Gyroscope-Converter/dp/B008BOPN40) and information from [Arduino](https://playground.arduino.cc/Main/MPU-6050)

 ### Installing

 Download the latest version of the Arduino IDE [here](https://www.arduino.cc/en/Main/Software).

+Download the latest version of i2cdevlib [here](https://github.com/jrowberg/i2cdevlib), following the instructions provided in the README.

-Then, download the latest version of Processing [here](https://processing.org/download/).
+Download the latest version of Processing [here](https://processing.org/download/).

 If your computer does not already have Python **2.7** installed, download it [here](https://www.python.org/downloads/).